vodquang96/django-anymail/docs/inbound.rst

 .. class:: anymail.inbound.AnymailInboundMessage

     The :attr:`~AnymailInboundEvent.message` attribute of an :class:`AnymailInboundEvent`
-    is an AnymailInboundMessage---an extension of Python's standard :class:`email.message.Message` with additional features to simplify inbound handling.
+    is an AnymailInboundMessage---an extension of Python's standard :class:`email.message.EmailMessage` with additional features to simplify inbound handling.

+    .. versionchanged:: 10.1

+        Earlier releases extended Python's legacy :class:`email.message.Message` class.
+        :class:`~email.message.EmailMessage` is a superset that fixes bugs and improves compatibility with email standards.

-    In addition to the base :class:`~email.message.Message` functionality, it includes these attributes:
+    In addition to the base :class:`~email.message.EmailMessage` functionality, :class:`!AnymailInboundMessage` includes these attributes:

     .. attribute:: envelope_sender